dortania/OpenCore-Install-Guide/README.md

 OpenCore is an alternative to Clover.
 By design, OpenCore is versatile by being more modular and open as it aims to resolve the constraints and issues that Clover brings.
 It is not only for Hackintoshes as it can be used for other purposes that require an emulated EFI.
 Please remember we’re still in very early infancy so there will be issues.
 This specific guide will be omitting Vault.plist and Vault.sig as there's still quite a bit of development happening there.
 OpenCore should be considered in Alpha stage at this time.
 If you have a working, stable system you should not migrate unless you prefer "bleeding edge" development, want to contribute, and don't mind recovering your system should it fail to boot.

+And please keep in mind that this guide is more of a jumping-off point, your hardware may have different requirements so please read the guide carefully

 ## Current issues with OpenCore

 * Order of kexts matter: Make sure to have kexts like Lilu and VoodooPS2Controller to be injected first before kexts that require them like WhateverGreen, VirtualSMC, keyboard/Mouse/Trackpad and etc